asiradnan/YouTube-Clone/README.md

 # YouTube Clone Project

 Welcome to the YouTube Clone project repository!
-This project was built from scratc to practice web development skills by recreating the front page of YouTube and extending it to include a dedicated video viewing experience with comments.
+This project was built from scratch to practice web development skills by recreating the front page of YouTube and extending it to include a dedicated video viewing experience with comments.

 ## Project Showcase